apocalyptech/exordium/README.rst

 Exordium
 ========

-**NOTE:** Exordium is currently a work-in-progress and may exhibit strange behavior or otherwise be non-feature-complete.
-Proceed at your own risk!
-That said, it's working quite well for me.

 Exordium is a read-only web-based music library system for Django.
 Exordium will read mp3 and ogg files from the host filesystem and provide an online interface to browse, download (as zipfiles or otherwise), and